josuneha/AzureBigData-analytics/HOL/Hands-on lab step-by step - Big data and visualization.md

     }
     ```

-6. Select **Deploy**.
+1. Select **Deploy**

     ![Screenshot of the Deploy button.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image153.png "Deploy button")

 ### Task 2: Create Azure ML input dataset

-1. Still on the Author and Deploy blade, select **...More**.
+1. Still on the Author and Deploy blade, select **...More**

-2. To create a new dataset that will be copied into Azure Blob storage, select **New dataset** from the top.
+1. To create a new dataset that will be copied into Azure Blob storage, select **New dataset** from the top

     ![On the Author and Deploy blade, the More ellipses is selected, and from its drop-down menu, New dataset is selected.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image154.png "Author and Deploy blade")

-3. Select **Azure Blob storage** from the list of available datasets.
+1. Select **Azure Blob storage** from the list of available datasets

     ![Azure Blob storage is selected from the New dataset list.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image155.png "New dataset list")

-4. Replace the JSON text in the draft window with following JSON.
+1. Replace the JSON text in the draft window with following JSON
     ```
     {
         "name": "PartitionedBlobInput",